pokemon-it/docs/README.md

 ## 1) NFT
 - Two packages: a) $1000 & b) $10000
-- Reward is capped by 200% of nft value. e.g $1000 package has $2000 quota.
+- Reward is capped by 200% of nft value. e.g $1000 package has $2000 quota to receive reward.
 - NFT's quota will reduce when user receive reward.
-- Max cap includes both passive and active income.
+- Quota calculation includes both passive and active income.
 - One user can stake more than one NFT.

 ## 2) ROI